The word comes from the Sanskrit cakra meaning "wheel"

 The chakras are described in the tantric texts the Sat-Cakra-Nirupana,

-and the Padaka-Pancaka, in which they are described as emanations of
+and the Padaka-Pancaka, in which they are described as emanations

-west, lataif-e-sitta in Sufism or neo-platonism.
+kabbalah in the west, lataif-e-sitta in Sufism or neo-platonism.

 The energy that was unleashed in creation, called the Kundalini,

 lies coiled and sleeping at the base of the spine.
 It is the purpose

-of the tantric or kundalini forms of yoga to arouse this energy, and cause it to rise back up
+of the tantric or kundalini forms of yoga to arouse this energy,

-achieved in the Sahasrara chakra at the
+until union with God is achieved in the Sahasrara chakra at the

 Apart from this primary text from India, different Western authors

 have tried to describe the chakras, most notably the Theosophists.